shahan24h/gmail-spam-detector/README.md

 # gmail-spam-detector
 clean up Gmail inbox using machine learning model safely.

-# Gmail Spam Detector App
+# Gmail Spam Detector scripts

 This is a Python-based application that connects to your Gmail account using the Gmail API and reads your latest emails.
 You can choose days, such as older than1 month/older than 1 year etc. It is intended to serve as a foundation for building a spam detection system using machine learning or rule-based filtering.

+#I made it for my gmail, to delete regularly as i have thousands of spams and it filling my free spaces(15Gig)

 ##What it will do?